alexmilowski/k8s-s3-spark/README.md

 ```

 The Hadoop AWS integration is suffixed with the Hadoop version number and
-the AWS SDK is suffixed with a version specific to that built version.
+the AWS SDK is suffixed with a version is own versioning label.

 ### Building from Source